leodeslf/leaf/summs/ux/dont_make_me_think.md

 >Scanning, satisficing, and muddling through.

-Sometimes *people doesn't use the Web the way we spect* as designers and developers.
+Sometimes *people don't use the Web the way we exspect* as designers and developers.

-*People is usually in a hurry*.
+*People are usually in a hurry*.
 As said before, **they don't read pages, they scan them**.
 We need (or want) to get something done fast.
 We try to find the closest option that looks relevant to us, even if it's not the right one.

 In reality, most of the time people don't make an optimal choice, **people guess** and choose the most reasonable option.
 Usually getting wrong, but, when they're right, **it's faster**, surprising and pleasant.